 Brachial Plexus and Peripheral Nerve Program

-Peripheral nerves are a network of nerves that connect the brain and spinal cord to the upper and lower limbs.
-Damage to these nerves can cause muscle weakness, loss of feeling, partial or complete paralysis.
-Rarely, nerves that control breathing might be damaged and affected.
+Peripheral nerves are a network of nerves connecting the brain and spinal cord to the upper and lower limbs.
+Injuries to these nerves can lead to a loss of limb sensation or movement.

-- During childbirth if the nerves are stretched, twisted or torn
+- During childbirth, if the nerves are stretched or torn

 - Accidentally from sports injuries, car accidents, falls or other trauma

-- As the result of an underlying condition, virus, tumor or cancer treatment, such as radiation therapy
+- As the result of a virus, tumor or cancer treatment, such as radiation therapy

 Brachial Plexus and Peripheral Nerve Conditions We Treat